ColorMan777/TM-Share/README.md

 # TM Share
- A tool to share Trackmania Maps easily (import/export)
+ ## A tool to share Trackmania Maps easily (import/export)

+ Supports Trackania 2020 maps.

  You can now share your maps with local dependencies with a single zip file, and import it right away !